Ltotheois/Pyckett/README.md

 *pyckett_fit* and *pyckett_cat* are shortcuts to SPFIT and SPCAT, respectively.

+*pyckett_pmix* quickly prints the mixing coefficients of an \*.egy file to identify interaction regions.

 See the respective help functions (by adding *--help* after the command) to see their syntax.